 A major limitation to previous studies has been the small number of regulatory regions that have been identified experimentally.
 Establishing the role of a segment of DNA in regulation requires multiple experiments, and traditionally these were done in a highly directed manner that did not lend itself to high throughput.
 Now it is possible to enrich DNA for sites occupied by transcription factors (by chromatin immunoprecipitation or ChIP) and then hybridize this enriched DNA to high-density tiling arrays of genomic DNA (DNA chips).
-This ChIP-chip experiment [69] reveals sites bound by transcription factors in a highthroughput manner.
-Experiments by the ENCODE Project Consortium [79] evaluating sites occupied by several transcription factors have yielded a large set (over 1,000) of putative transcriptional regulatory regions in about 1% of the human genome.
-This large set of DNA intervals implicated in transcriptional regulation was identified by experiments that are agnostic to interspecies sequence conservation, and thus it is an ideal set in which to determine the phylogenetic depth of conservation [42].
-As shown in Fig. 19.5 and Table 19.2, about two out of three of these putative transcriptional regulatory regions are conserved from humans to other placental mammals (but no further), and about one out of three are conserved to marsupials.
+This ChIP-chip experiment (Ren et al. 2000) reveals sites bound by transcription factors in a high throughput manner.
+Experiments by the ENCODE Project Consortium (2007) evaluating sites occupied by several transcription factors have yielded a large set (over 1000) of putative transcriptional regulatory regions in about 1% of the human genome.
+This large set of DNA intervals implicated in transcriptional regulation was identified by experiments that are agnostic to interspecies sequence conservation, and thus it is an ideal set in which to determine the phylogenetic depth of conservation (King et al. 2007).
+As shown in Fig Q.5 and Table 2, about two out of three of these putative transcriptional regulatory regions are conserved from humans to other placental mammals (but no further), and about one out of three are conserved to marsupials.
 Less than 10% are conserved from humans to birds.
-An equal fraction, about 3%, is found at the two extremes of conservation, viz., found only in primates or conserved from humans to fish.
+An equal fraction, about 3%, is found at the two extremes of conservation, viz. found only in primates or conserved from humans to fish.
 Thus, the bulk of the regulatory regions are conserved in placental mammals, and we expect that comparisons among these species will continue to be effective at finding and better understanding these regulatory regions.
 However, a particular phylogenetic depth of conservation is not a consistent property of gene regulatory sequences.
 Rather, the depth of conservation is a property that varies among the regulatory sequences.
 Ongoing studies may reveal whether particular functions of regulatory regions or their targets correlate with the depth of conservation.

 Although it is not a property shared by all putative regulatory regions, many do have a significant signal for purifying selection.
-A small majority (about 55%) overlap at least in part with DNA segments that are in the 5% of the human genome that is under strong selection [79].
-However, only about 10% of the nucleotides in the putative regulatory regions are under strong constraint, suggesting that small subregions of enhancers and promoters, e.g., binding sites for particular transcription factors, are under purifying selection.
-Thus, the putative regulatory sequences identified in the ENCODE project contribute only a small amount to the 5% under strong constraint [79].
+A small majority (about 55%) overlap at least in part with DNA segments that are in the 5% of the human genome that is under strong selection (The ENCODE Project Consortium 2007).
+However, only about 10% of the nucleotides in the putative regulatory regions are under strong constraint, suggesting that small subregions of enhancers and promoters, e.g. binding sites for particular transcription factors, are under purifying selection.
+Thus the putative regulatory sequences identified in the ENCODE project contribute only a small amount to the 5% under strong constraint (The ENCODE Project Consortium 2007).

-19.5.4 Prediction and Tests of Gene Regulatory Sequences
+Q.5.4.
+Prediction and tests of gene regulatory sequences

 Effective use of comparative genomics to find gene regulatory sequences is challenging for at least two reasons.
-The variation in phylogenetic depth of conservation is a major complication; some human regulatory regions will be observed only in alignments of primates, whereas others align with species as distant as fish.
+The variation in phylogenetic depth of conservation is a major complication; some human regulatory regions will be observed only in alignments of primates whereas others align with species as distant as fish.
 Although the large majority of regulatory regions are conserved in multiple placental mammals, even some apparently neutral DNA aligns reliably at this phylogenetic distance.
-Thus, the ability to align at this distance is not a property that identifies regulatory regions with good specificity.
+Thus the ability to align at this distance is not a property that identifies regulatory regions with good specificity.